 Choose the time of year you want to travel.
 Each season has its pros and cons so check out our guide to picking the best season to travel to learn more.

-Pick your travel dates.
-Your dates are usually determined by your budget or available free time — probably a combination of the two.
+Your travel dates are usually determined by your budget or available free time—probably a combination of the two.
 How you plan a two-week trip is a lot different than a six-month trip.

 Once you know your exact dates, you’ll be able to start filling in those days.

 Write down anything you are 100% certain you are going to do.
-This is stuff like “I have tickets to the Daft Punk concert on June 18th in Paris” or “My rich uncle is letting us stay at his villa in Tuscany May 5th-13th.”
+This is stuff like “I have tickets to a music festival on June 18th in Paris” or “My rich uncle is letting us stay at his villa in Tuscany May 5th-13th.”
 These are dates that can’t be moved.
-You’ll have to plan around these events, so they’ll greatly affect your other travel plans.
+You’ll have to plan around these events so they’ll greatly affect your other travel plans.

 Break out the map and start brainstorming where you want to visit.
-Go the bookstore to take a look at the travel books.
+Go to the bookstore to take a look at travel books.
 Look online at travel sites.
 Write down all the places that look interesting (don’t limit yourself at this point – go crazy).
-Think about what kind of stuff you’re interested in seeing — castles, beaches, WWII sights, major cities, nature, etc?
+Think about what kind of stuff you’re interested in seeing — castles, beaches, WWII sights, major cities, nature, etc.

 - Places you 100% want to see

 - Places you really want to see